Generic class definitions and one implementation

 If the (javadocs - following) makes 100% sense to you then you must be

-compareTopublic int compareTo(String anotherString)
+compareTopublic int compareTo(

 Compares two strings lexicographically.
 The comparison is based on the Unicode value of each character in the strings.
 The character sequence represented by this String object is compared lexicographically to the character sequence represented by the argument string.
 The result is a negative integer if this String object lexicographically precedes the argument string.
 The result is a positive integer if this String object lexicographically follows the argument string.
-The result is zero if the strings are equal; compareTo returns 0 exactly when the equals(Object) method would return true.
+The result is zero if the strings are equal; compareTo returns 0 exactly when the

-substringpublic String substring(int beginIndex)
+String substring(int beginIndex)

 Returns a new string that is a substring of this string.
 The substring begins with the character at the specified index and extends to the end of this string.

-substringpublic String substring(int beginIndex, int endIndex)
+String substring(int beginIndex, int endIndex)

 Returns a new string that is a substring of this string.
 The substring begins at the specified beginIndex and extends to the character at index endIndex - 1.
 Thus the length of the substring is endIndex-beginIndex.